Advertisement

 9 Teams

-Japan, South Korea, Australia, Saudi Arabia, Iran, Iraq, Qatar (as 2022 host), Kazakhstan, Oman, Kuwait, Indonesia, Kyrgyzstan, Philippines, Myanmar, and Yemen.
+Japan, South Korea, Australia, Saudi Arabia, Iran, Iraq, Qatar, Jordan and Uzbekistan — the last two making their World Cup debuts.
 Asia's largest-ever allocation reflects the continent's growing soccer investment.

 OFC — Oceania